-Of course, none of this descriptive narrative has anything at all to do with our story, but it had to go somewhere.
+Of course, none of the above narrative has anything to do with the rest of the story, but I had to put it somewhere in the manuscript.
 So, why not in chapter four, right?

 CHAPTER FIVE: All The Dramatic Moments You Missed While Reading The Colorful Narrative In Chapter Four